-All students are encouraged to make an appointment with their guidance counselor.
-This is done by filling out an appointment sheet in the Guidance Office.

-- The guidance counselor will respond to the request as soon as possible.
-Students must show classroom teachers the appointment slip to be released from class. - Prior to meeting with the Guidance Counselor, a student must show the appointment slip to his/ her classroom teacher for signature approval in order to miss the assigned class.
+- All students are encouraged to make an appointment with their guidance counselor.
+This is done by filling out an appointment sheet in the Guidance Office. - The guidance counselor will respond to the request as soon as possible.
+Students must show classroom teachers the appointment slip to be released from class. - Prior to meeting with the Guidance Counselor, students must show the appointment slip to their classroom teacher for signature approval in order to miss the assigned class.